iotaledger/hornet/docs/getting_started/getting_started.md

 The amount of storage you need will depend on whether and how often do you plan on pruning messages from your local database.

-Used ports:
+Exposed ports:
 * 14626 UDP - Autopeering port
 * 15600 TCP - Gossip (neighbors) port
 * 14265 TCP - Rest API port (optional)

 The mentioned ports are important for a flawless node operation.
-Please note that these ports can be customized in your `config.json`.
+Please note that these ports can be customized in a `config.json` file.
-Rest API port is optional if you want to provide access to your node's API calls from external parties.
+Rest API port is optional one if you want to provide access to your node's API calls from external parties.

 ## Operating system
 Hornet is written in Go and can be deployed on all major platforms using a several installation methods.